naglalakk/cookiecutter-purescript-frontend/{{cookiecutter.project_name}}/README.md

 This project includes a few script commands located in package.json

-* build   - Builds code from src
 * dev     - Run a dev server on port 8080
-* clean   - Clean up generated output (e.g. docs, build etc)
+* bundle  - Bundle js files with esbuild
+* style   - Process SCSS files
 * docs    - Generate docs from ./spago and ./src folders
 * test    - Runs tests for Purescript code
+* clean   - Clean up generated output (e.g. docs, build etc)

 ### Environment variables

-Environment variables can be included in a .env file.

-A .env.example is located at the root of this project.
-You can start using it by running
+Environment variables can be included in a .env file, located at the root of the project.

-    cp .env.example .env

 #### Environment variables included